fonzi/C42Sample/README.md

 There is no installation hence sikuli misbehaves with instillation wizards and also there is no need to automate installations for this type of testing.

 There is a few pre-request required for this program to run,

-1) Needs to be a Windows machine
+1) Needs to be a Windows machine, with a single physical monitor attached

 2) The Windows machine needs to have java 1.7 or higher installed.